Some time ago, an Ivy League MBA candidate working on their thesis emailed us,

 We have published our interaction here in an attempt to answer these questions that others may also have.

 (Read our answers to drug testing cost and the other questions directly below!)

 Subject: Corporate Drug Testing Cost and other questions

-My name is Adam [redacted] and I am currently enrolled in the [redacted] MBA program.
+My name is Adam [last name redacted] and I am currently enrolled in the [name redacted] MBA program.
 I am doing a persuasive presentation on why it is necessary for corporations to test for the illegal use of drugs.
 I was hoping that you would be able to answer a few of my questions including one about drug testing cost:

 Adam- Why is it necessary for corporations today to test for the illegal use of drugs?